jenniferholcomb/pizza-parlor/README.md

 Code:  for (index = 1; index < (Object.keys(this.toppings).length); index++)
 Output: "pineapple, pepperoni"

 Test: "Check if any toppings were added to order.
-If not returns a statement stating no toppings ordered.
+If not, returns a statement stating no toppings ordered.
 Code: if(this.toppings.length === 0)
 Output: "--NO TOPPINGS ADDED-"